 Azelaic Acid vs Benzoyl Peroxide for Acne: Similarities, Differences & How To Choose Between The Two

-Azelaic acid and benzoyl peroxide are two ingredients typically recommended for acne-prone skin, but how different are they?
-And is one more effective than the other?
+Azelaic acid and benzoyl peroxide are two ingredients typically recommended for acne-prone skin, but they work differently, feel different on skin, and may be better suited for different concerns.

 Azelaic acid benefits include: